 Parameter Туре Units Do-Not-Use Description

 Sync1 c1

 Sync2 c1

 CRC u2 Block Header, see 4.1.1

 ID u2

 Length u2 1 byte

 TOW u4 0.001 s 4294967295 Receiver time stamp, see 4.1.3

-WNc u2 1 week 65535 Receiver time stamp, see 4.1.3
+WNc u2 1 week 65535 Receiver time stamp, see 4.1.5

 SyncAge u1 1 s Age of the last synchronization to system time.
 The xPPS pulse is regularly resynchronized with system time.
 This field indicates the number of seconds elapsed since the last resynchronization.
 SyncAge is constrained to the 0-255s range.
 If the age is higher than 255s, SyncAge is set to 255.
 If the PPS is synchronized with the internal receiver time (Timescale = 3), SyncAge is always set to 0.

-TimeScale u1 Time reference to which the xPPS pulse is referenced.
-The following values are defined (see also the setPPSParameters command) 1: GNSS system time specified by the setTimingSystem command 2: UTC 3: receiver time 4: GLONASS time
+TimeScale u1 Time scale to which the xPPS pulse is referenced, as set with the setPPSParameters command: 1: GPS time 2: UTC 3: Receiver time 4: GLONASS time 5: Galileo time 6: BeiDou time

-Offset f4 1 · 10-9 s Offset of the xPPS output by the receiver with respect to its true position.
+Offset f4 1·10 -9 s Offset of the xPPS output by the receiver with respect to its true position.
 Offset is negative when the xPPS pulse is in advance with respect to its true position.
-See also section 1.18 for an explanation of the xPPS generation principle, and for a description of the xPPS offset.
+See also section 1.19 for an explanation of the xPPS generation principle, and for a description of the xPPS offset.

 Padding u1[] Padding bytes, see 4.1.5